jbcodeforce/aws-studies/docs/infra/index.md

 ### Metadata

-When in a EC2 instance shell we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**
+When in a EC2 instance shell, we can get access to EC2 metadata by going to the URL: **http://169.254.169.254/latest/meta-data/**

 ### AMI

 Bring our own image.
-Shareable on Amazon marketplace.
+Shareable on Amazon Marketplace.
 Can be saved on S3 storage.
-By default, our AMIs are private, and locked for our account / region.
+By default, our AMIs are privates, and locked for our account / region.

 AMIs can be copied and shared [See AWS doc - copying an AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/CopyingAMIs.html).